US vs Wikileaks: Espionage and the First Amendment -- Sott.net

 Abbe D. Lowell, defense attorney:

-Comment: The sticking point here as it's unclear whether Julian Assange protected under the First Amendment if he is not a U.S. citizen.
+Comment: The sticking point here: it's unclear whether Julian Assange is protected under the First Amendment if he is not a U.S. citizen.

 If a charge survived such a challenge, courts have then stated the government has a much higher burden of proof if First Amendment activity is involved — that burden requires the government prove beyond a reasonable doubt that Mr. Assange did the acts involved, did them with an intent to injure the U.S., and did them in bad faith.
 These are high bars in criminal cases.